 Dives are used as a last ditch effort to retrieve a shot that is too far and fast to retrieve with normal footwork.
 Be careful when attempting dives as they will hurt as you would be slamming your body onto the floor.
 Moreover, if you have sweat on your clothes, the court will become wet and potentially slippery, creating a hazard for yourself.
 Professionals have to specifically practice doing dives properly because there is a high risk of injury when doing so.
 Most professionals don’t even attempt full dives, but rather half dives because of this.
 The next video has some awesome dives that saves points that would be otherwise unretrievable.

 Trick/Other shots – Trick shots are a broad category that contains any type of shot that is unconventional.
 Examples include behind the back shots, between the legs, a 360 turn around shot, and even blind hail mary shots.
-Other type of trick shots are purposely deceptive, such as Peter Gade’s famous cross court trick shot, which you can see at position number 2 in the extremely entertaining video below featuring some of the best and most famous trick shots performed in professional matches.
+Other type of trick shots are purposely deceptive, such as Peter Gade’s famous cross court trick shot, which you can see at position number two in the extremely entertaining video below featuring some of the best and most famous trick shots performed in professional matches.

 Wow, that’s a lot of shots that we just covered!
 It’ll certainly take a lot of time and effort to master them all, but it’s quite fun to keep on learning and trying new shots.
 Who knows, maybe you’ll find a new trick shot to show off to the world.
 Have fun practicing!